MathCryptoDoc/math-crypto-webpage/content/opengov/batch-delegate.md

 {{< /hint >}}

 {{< hint type=important >}}
-If you have **voted or delegated already on OpenGov** with the sending account (in step 4 below), the procedure will not work.
-You first need to unvote or undelegate.
-More explanation on how to do this will follow...
+If you have **voted or delegated already on OpenGov** with the sending account (in step 4 below), you need to send two extrinsics: one for removing the existing votes/delegations and one for setting up the new delegations.
+If unsure, do both extrinsics.
 {{< /hint >}}

-Instructions:
+Instructions on how to send the delegate extrinsic (the remove extrinsic is very similar):
 1) Go to our [Delegation Encoder](https://backend-opengov.math-crypto.com/) page to generate your hash.